> Additional Care for People with Metastatic Breast Cancer

 In some people, bisphosphonates and denosumab can cause severe bone, joint or muscle pain [26-27].
 Any of these side effects should be reported to a health care provider right away.

-In rare cases, with either type of drug, a jawbone disorder called osteonecrosis may occur [26-27].
-Treating dental infections before starting treatment with bisphosphonates or denosumab may reduce the risk of osteonecrosis .
+In rare cases, with either type of drug, a jawbone disorder called osteonecrosis of the jaw may occur [26-27].
+Having a full dental exam before starting treatment with bisphosphonates or denosumab may reduce the risk of osteonecrosis of the jaw .
+However, talk with your oncologist before getting any dental procedure while you are being treated with bisphosphonates or denosumab.

 Counseling, social support and support groups